About Physics in Medicine & Biology

 - Comments and replies: comments on, or criticisms of, work previously published in this journal.
 The original authors will be invited to submit a reply.
 Not normally more than 1800 words (three journal pages).

-PMB has a structured format for abstracts of papers presenting new research findings.
+Physics in Medicine & Biology (PMB) has a structured format for abstracts of papers presenting new research findings.
 The abstract of your paper must be split into the following headings:

 - Main results

 In cases where authors genuinely think that their previously-rejected work deserves a second chance with a different journal, we request that the authors act on the original reviewers’ comments before submitting to PMB.
 Reviewers who have already seen a paper (for a different journal) will not be sympathetic if they find that their previous comments have been ignored.

 The Editorial Board of PMB are also willing to consider articles submitted to highly regarded general scientific journals that have not been accepted for publication due to limited broad impact or priority.
 These articles may receive expedited processing and interested authors should ensure they meet the requirements set out in the article transfer policy from high impact journals.

 NIH Public Access Policy requires that our North American authors make all papers arising from research funded by the NIH publicly available in PubMed Central no later than 12 months after online publication in the journal.